syncfusion-content/winui-docs/winui/Avatar-view/customization.md

 **BorderThickness**

-You can customize the thickness of the AvatarView control by using the `BorderThickness` property.
+You can customize the border thickness of the AvatarView control by using the `BorderThickness` property.

 {% tabs %}
 {% highlight xaml %}